GetDKAN/mock-chain/README.md

         ->addd("shoutName", "HEART")
         ->getMock();
 ```
-When `addd` is used, the `Chain` assumes that the method is a mock of whatever the last named class was before `addd` is called.
-In our case it is, the only one named, `Organ`.
+When `addd` is used, the `Chain` assumes that the method is a mock of whatever the last named class was before `addd` was called.
+In our case it is the `Organ` class.

-The impact is very subtle, but we have found that in complex mocks, using `addd` also provides a visual break to more easily see the different types of objects being mocked.
+The impact is very subtle, but we have found that in complex mocks, using `addd` also provides a visual break to easily see the different types of objects being mocked.

 ### Returning Mocks
 The third parameter of the `add` method can be given anything to be return by the mocked method: strings, arrays, objects, booleans, etc.

-But what if what we want returned is another mocked object?
-Addressing this scenario was the main purpose for which this library was created, and why the library is called `mock-chain`: We want to be able to define chains of mock objects and methods easily.
+We can even return another mocked object.
+Addressing this scenario is the main reason this library exist, and why it is called `mock-chain`: We want to be able to define chains of mocked objects and methods easily.

 To accomplish our goal we simply return the class name of the mock object we want to return.